About Temple Mount

 The site also has relevance for Christianity.
 The New Testament frequently mentions Jesus’ activities on the site including the prediction of the destruction of the Second Temple.

 Temple Mount has always been the subject of controversy and remains so today.
 Captured by Israel during the Six Day War of 1967, it is under Israeli sovereignty but under the control of the Islamic wakf.
-There is a ban on religious activities at the Temple Mount for non-Muslims.
+There is a ban on religious activities at the Temple Mount for non-Muslims, including prayer.
+Some Orthodox Jews are banned from visiting the site, because they fear they might inadvertently step on sacred grounds.

 Discover the best Historic Sites in Israel, from Caesarea to the Church of the Holy Sepulchre, Mamshit and more.
 Includes an interactive map of Israeli cultural monuments and landmarks.